FMuro/seville/README.md

 ## Acknowledgements

-This theme is inspired Matthias Vogelgesang's beautiful [Metropolis theme](https://github.com/matze/mtheme/).
+This theme is inspired by Matthias Vogelgesang's beautiful [Metropolis theme](https://github.com/matze/mtheme/).
 It uses the [Solarized](https://ethanschoonover.com/solarized/) color palette, icons by [Font Awesome](https://fontawesome.com), and a lovely logo by [Graficatessen](https://graficatessen.es/), along with many other FOSS things.
 I'm grateful to all creators that make this possible.

 ## Why this theme?